 On August 8, 2014, I booked a flight going to the Philippines to meet her.
 I told her I just wanted to know her more and see if we will work out.
-The next month we met again, and this time it was no longer just a ‘hi and hello’ meeting.
+The next month we met again, which was no longer just a ‘hi and hello’ meeting.
 We became official- I was so happy!
 She was my dream girl, the person I’ve been looking, waiting, and praying for.

-That is amazing that you both found each other even though you both lived on the other side of the world to one another!
+That is amazing that you both found each other, even though you both lived on different sides of the world!
 Tell us a little about the proposal.

 You both looked stunning.
 Talk to us about your experience finding the perfect outfits.